 Downash Wood Treehouses, East Sussex | Sleeps 2 – 4

 Live the high life in leafy luxury with only birds and deer for neighbours

 The Surroundings: Five acres of unspoilt private woodland (Downash Wood), sitting in an Area of Outstanding Natural Beauty that touches the Kent border, just an hour outside of London.

 Beyond the wood, rolls 33-acres of Sussex countryside, at the heart of which is a destination gem: Bewl Water Reservoir country park where you can walk, cycle, kayak and swim.
 Whilst over the road is Bedgebury Pineatun boasting 320 acres of forest.

 Branch out further afield in the car and you’ll reach Royal Tunbridge Wells and the seaside towns of Hastings, Rye and Camber Sands.
 Ditch the car completely and you can walk to the nearby village of Ticehurst in 15 minutes.

 Sleep: In one of two stunning thick-set oak-framed treehouses: Tinkers (sleeps 2) and The Oakey Koakey Treehouse (sleeps 4).
-Or stay grounded in the Hobbit-style wooden cabin, Willow The Wisp (sleeps 2), which completes this UK glampsite’s royal flush.
+Or stay grounded in Coddiwomple Cabin, Hidey-hole Cabin or the Hobbit-style wooden cabin, Willow The Wisp (all of which sleep 2), which completes this UK glampsite’s royal flush.